Seven killed, 17 injured in South Carolina prison riot - Journal du Cameroun

-Seven inmates were killed and 17 others injured in a riot at a maximum security prison in South Carolina, one of the deadliest in decades in the United States, authorities said Monday.
+Seven inmates were killed and 17 others injured in a riot at a maximum security prison in South Carolina overnight, one of the deadliest outbreaks of prison violence in the United States in decades, authorities said Monday.

-Fights among inmates erupted Sunday evening at the Lee Correctional Institution in Bishopville, South Carolina and was brought under control at 2:55 am on Monday.
+Fights among inmates erupted Sunday evening at the Lee Correctional Institution in Bishopville, South Carolina, and were brought under control at 2:55 am on Monday.

-“The incident at Lee CI resulted in 17 inmates requiring outside medical attention and seven inmates were killed,” the department said on its Twitter account.
+“The incident at Lee CI resulted in 17 inmates requiring outside medical attention and seven inmates were killed,” the South Carolina Department of Corrections (SCDC) said on its Twitter account.

 All prison guards and law enforcement authorities who responded were “safe and accounted for,” it said.